MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-knowledge-base.md

 Finally, we want to be able to facet and filter over musicians' eras, so we mark the **Eras** property as both "facetable" and "filterable."

 Faceting determines the values that exist in the data store for given property, along with the magnitude of each value.
-The following screenshot shows that there are 5 distinct eras in this data store:
+For example, the following screenshot shows that there are 5 distinct eras in the data store:

 ![Dialog Structure](media/designing-bots/patterns/facet.png)